 Please advise the School Office, Principal, or class teacher as early as possible when you know that your child will be leaving Havelock School.
 Having built quite close relationships over time, it is nice for everyone to have an opportunity to say farewell and express their best wishes.
 A time can be set aside to ensure all school books and property are returned to the school and your child's property collected from the school.
 A leaving/information slip can be completed in good time to hand on to the new school.

 We trust that those who leave have benefited from the time they spent at Havelock and will continue to contribute to their new school in a positive and enthusiastic manner.

-Lost property is stored in a plastic bin in the hall and is available at any time for students and parents to view.
-Staff endeavour to match clothing with students and any articles that remain unclaimed at the end of each term are given to charity.
 Please help us to help you by ensuring that all clothing is clearly named.
 During assemblies items are matched with children whenever possible.